Olga Ravn

 Olga Sofia Ravn (born 27 September 1986) is a Danish poet and novelist.
-Initially she published poetry which was acclaimed by the critics, as was her first novel Celestine (2015).
+She won Denmark's Beatrice Prize in 2019.
+Her novel The Employees was shortlisted for the International Booker Prize and the Ursula K. Le Guin Prize and longlisted for the International Dublin Literary Award and the translated literature category of the US National Book Award.
 She is also a translator and has worked as a literary critic for Politiken and several other Danish publications.

 Early life and education

 Olga Ravn was born and raised in Copenhagen, the daughter of singer Anne Dorte Michelsen and visual artist and designer Peter Ravn.
 In 2010 she graduated from the Danish School of Authors, Forfatterskolen, in that city.

 Work

 Ravn published her first poem in the Copenhagen literary magazine Hvedekorn in 2008.
 Since then, her poetry has appeared in Konvolut 28/6, Trappe Tusind, Verbale Pupiller, Antologi 2010 and Forfatterskolens Afgangsantologi 2010.
 Her early poetry, described as "rhythmic, playful, sensual and image-rich", earned positive critical reception.